Skip to main content

 • President Trump signed an Executive Order declaring a national emergency due to national and economic security concerns arising from US goods trade deficits.
 He called this America's 'Declaration of Economic Independence'.
 By declaring a national emergency, he is now able to impose tariffs - a power normally reserved for Congress.

-• A flat 10% tariff rate was applied to all UK goods entering the US from 5 April.
+• A flat 10% tariff rate was applied to all UK goods entering the US from 5 April, with sectoral 25% tariffs on steel, aluminium and automobiles.

 How might recruiters be impacted?